MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 To preview your app running in Office on the web:

 1. Log into **office.com** with test tenant credentials.
 1. Select the **Apps** icon on the side bar.
-Your sideloaded app title will appear among your installed apps.
+Your sideloaded app title appears among your installed apps.
 1. Select your app icon to launch your app in Office on the web.

     :::image type="content" source="images/office-web-more-apps.png" alt-text="Click on the 'More apps' option on the side bar of office.com to see your installed personal tabs":::

 ## Troubleshooting

 Currently, a subset of Teams application types and capabilities are supported in Outlook and Office clients.
-This support will expand over time.
+This support expands over time.

 Refer to [Microsoft 365 support](../tabs/how-to/using-teams-client-sdk.md#microsoft-365-support-running-teams-apps-in-office-and-outlook) to check host support for various TeamsJS capabilities.